interledger/rafiki/docs/deployment.md

 ## Local Environment

-We have created a suite of packages that, together, mock an account provider that has deployed Rafiki, exposing an [SPSP](./glossary.md#simple-payments-setup-protocol-spsp) endpoint, the [Open Payments](./glossary.md#open-payments) APIs with its required [GNAP](./glossary.md#grant-negotiation-authorization-protocol) auth endpoints to request grants, as well as the STREAM endpoint for receiving Interledger packets.
+We have created a suite of packages that, together, mock an account servicing entity that has deployed Rafiki, exposing an [SPSP](./glossary.md#simple-payments-setup-protocol-spsp) endpoint, the [Open Payments](./glossary.md#open-payments) APIs with its required [GNAP](./glossary.md#grant-negotiation-authorization-protocol) auth endpoints to request grants, as well as the STREAM endpoint for receiving Interledger packets.
 Additionally, we provide a simple request signing service that is used by Postman to generate request signatures required by the Open Payments APIs.

 These packages include